 I’ve been pretty good about warding off the takeout devil and fixing something healthy and tasty in half an hour’s time or less.
 Like this pasta dish I’m about to share.

-Pasta is a favorite at our home because it takes so little time to put together, is such a frugal yet healthy choice, and is immensely versatile.
+Pasta is a favorite at our home (as are all vegan Italian recipes) because it takes so little time to put together, is such a frugal yet healthy choice, and is immensely versatile.
 The fact that you can now find wholegrain pasta in your supermarket makes this wonderful food all the more guilt-free.

 I used macaroni which may seem like an unusual choice, but it actually worked very well.
 You can go with any small pasta.
 I tend not to buy macaroni because when it comes to this tiny, elbow-shaped pasta, my mind refuses to venture outside the mac ‘n’ cheese box.
 The cheesy dish is not something I particularly liked, even in my pre-vegan days.
 But I do like small pastas, so I decided to finally use up a box of wholegrain macaroni I’d bought ages ago.